Board of Directors

 Margaret Byrne - Director

 Marg joined the ALARA QLD Limited Board in 2018, filling a casual vacancy.
 Marg brings to the role extensive experience in the area of disability and community services.
 She was a practising Speech Therapist / Speech Pathologist for 29 years and subsequently worked in a range of key management and project roles for Disability Services at both regional and central office level.
 In the three years prior to her retirement from the Queensland Government, she held a key role in program and project management including a lead role in NDS Transition Projects - Participant Readiness and Information, Linkages and Capacity Building (ILC).
-In addition to her knowledge and experience in the area of disability services, Marg brings to the Board a sustained commitment to the creation of opportunities for people with a disability to learn, participate and to be included in their local communities.
+In addition to her knowledge and experience in the area of disability services, Marg brings to the Board a sustained commitment to the creation of opportunities for people with a disability to learn, participate and be included in their local communities.

-Judy Dickson - Executive Manager
+Judy Dickson - Chief Executive Officer

 B. Sp Thy; B.A.; Grad Dip.
 Man; Dip.
 Com Sec Man; JP (Qual)

-Judy has over 30 years’ experience in the Disability Sector, initially as a Speech Pathologist and for 25 years in Senior Management and leadership roles.
+Judy has over 30 years of experience in the Disability Sector, initially as a Speech Pathologist and for 25 years in Senior Management and leadership roles.
 She possesses extensive experience in the development and provision of innovative and responsive services to address the broad range of support needs of people with a disability including accommodation support, respite, day and community access services, lifelong learning programs, employment services, specialized transport services, information and case management services, technology and assistive equipment services and Allied Health services.

 Judy has presented numerous papers at State and National Conferences predominantly related to the provision of community-based accommodation support, community inclusion and participation, ageing and disability, transition and retirement planning and the impact of funding and legislative changes on the sector.
 She has actively participated at local, state and federal levels in a range of consultation and focus groups around issues and initiatives relevant to the disability and broader community sectors and has contributed as a sector representative on State and National Reference Groups.
 Judy has been an NDS Qld Committee member for the last nine years.